catalyst-fp7/documents/interoperability/interoperability.md

 For that reason, it is not a realistic goal to standardize an exhaustive list of possible analytic semantics, and maybe even syntax.
 The utilization of analytics data will always be mostly ad-hoc.

-However, some basic principles can be agreed upon: First, analytic results should refer to resources by their RDF identifier; second, we could develop a syntax for the most common cases, based on JSON-LD; and third, we have to agree on a protocol for making analytics queries, distinguishing between continuous and batch processes.
+However, some basic principles can be agreed upon: First, analytic results should refer to resources by their RDF identifier; second, we could develop a syntax for the most common cases, based on JSON-LD; and third, we have to agree on basic API endpoints.

-### Analytics dataflow
+### Analytics results sample data

-#### Batch requests

-The most common usage scenario for analytics involves a batch request from a catalyst platform to an analytics server.
-In the simplest case, the catalyst platform would POST to the analytics server a request with relevant data (which may include a JSON-LD payload, or the URL of endpoints whence such data can be pulled); the analytics platform would respond with the analytics data.
-However, if the amount of data is significant, it may be better to turn this into an asynchronous request.
-Two ways exist to do this: the caller (the catalyst platform) could provide a callback endpoint, or the analytics platform could instead return a "future", i.e. a URI representing the task as a resource, from where the analytics data can later be pulled.
-The call for results to the analytics server can block until the data is ready.

-The advantage of using a callback is a more timely result; but the advantage of the latter option is that the address of the results could be passed as a URL to one (or many) visualization modules that could use them.
-(Otherwise the catalyst platform will have to cache the analytics results for the visualization widgets.)
-Ideally, both approaches could be combined, with a callback to say when data is available; but this adds complexity and can be postponed.
-So we propose that task results should become addressable endpoints in the analytics platform.

-#### Continuous analytics

-Another usage scenario involves an analytics engine watching over the changes in a Catalyst deliberation platform.
-In the most general case, this requires intimate knowledge of the requirements on both ends and will not be standardized.
-However, the most common case of attention mediation events could be defined.
-In either case, the history events would be pulled from the catalyst platform by the analytics engine as a flux.
-(This may still be a RESTful endpoint, or a more traditional socket if timeliness is an issue.)

-In the specific case of attention mediation, data payloads (or URLs to data) could be posted by the analytics platform on an agreed upon endpoint in the catalyst platform.
-The issue of translating those payloads to human-readable messages is non-trivial, since the catalyst integration platforms are the ones which are aware of the participant's functional languages.
-Ideally, both platforms would agree on a vocabulary of attention signals, and the localization of those signals would be performed by the catalyst discussion platform.

-### Data model

-# Other data models for system collaboration

-These models represent data that are useful for systems in the ecosystem to interact together, but do not represent the interaction of the participants.

-## Attention mediation

-## Analytics configuration?
+TODO

+## Endpoints and configuration

 # Appendices